trickerer/Trinity-Bots/README.md

 **Additional info:** Dark Ranger has most use in solo combined with healer, or as a support in big group due to Silence low cooldown and no other mana sinks

+#### Necromancer
+**Rank: Elite**
+**Level Bonus: +2**
+**Minimum player level: 20**
+**Equipment affects visual: no**
+**Number included: 5**
+**Class specifics:** Spell damage taken reduced by 20%, no melee attack, spellpower bonus: 100% intellect
+Equippable weapon: staves
+Equippable armor: cloth (no shield)
+Abilities:

+- Raise Dead.
+Raises 2 Skeletons from a corpse (maximum 6 Skeletons, 65 seconds duration, only works on humanoids, beasts and dragonkin)
+- Unholy Frenzy.
+Increases target's melee attack speed by 75%, but constantly drains health and may kill the target.
+Lasts 45 seconds.
+Cannot be cancelled.
+Unlocked at level 30
+- Corpse Explosion.
+Causes a corpse to explode, dealing damage equal to 35% to 75% of dead unit's maximum health (depends on Necromancer's level) to all surrounding enemies.
+This damage generates no threat.
+Unlocked at level 40
+- Cripple.
+Reduces target's movement speed, melee attack speed and total strength by 50% for 60 seconds.
+Unlocked at level 50
+- Taunt (Skeleton).
+Taunts an enemy within melee range to attack Skeleton instead of Necromancer for 5 seconds.
+One-time use
+- Improved Blocking (Skeleton).
+Increases chance to block an attack by 60-100% (depends on caster's level) for 6 seconds.
+One-time use

+**Additional info:** Necromancer has some Diablo II spirit to it.
+Curses may come in the future.
+Necromancer is mainly a support class, he doesn't have any damaging abilities besides CE, but Skeletons combined with Unholy Frenzy can help quite a lot

 ### NPCBot Occupations
 #### Database
 NPCBot data is stored in the following locations: